Our aim is to support you throughout your student placement, and we hope this information will act as an introduction to our services.

-- Multidisciplinary team working including meetings, visits to the community with the Macmillan nurses, OTs and physiotherapists.
+- Multidisciplinary team working including meetings, visits to the Community Nurse Specialists, OTs and physiotherapists.

 - Holistic care, the total care of the dying patient.
 Physical, psychological, emotional, social and spiritual care.

-- Essential nursing care, including pressure area care and oral care.
+- Essential nursing care, including various clinical skills.

 - Assessment, planning, implementation and evaluation of patients’ care.